johannesholmberg/archive.holmberg.io/reading/_posts/2016-06-17-rocket-ship-galileo.md

 Doctor Cargraves is joined by 3 teenage engineers in a quest to be the first space ship to the moon.
 Together, they set out on building their ship and making the quest out in space.

 Written in 1947, I find it fascinating about the inventiveness of so many concepts in the book that later came to be true.
 An interesting read with the knowledge of how the following years actually turned out.

-I read it on my Kindle as usual and my highlights are below.

 {% include book-highlights.html %}